radiovisual/metalsmith-rootpath/readme.md

 ## Relative Navigation

-This `rootPath` variable is useful when building a relative navigation structure, for example, in your Handlebars template `partials/navigation.hbs`
+The `rootPath` variable is useful when building a relative navigation structure, for example, in your Handlebars template `partials/navigation.hbs`

 ```html